griffda/PROCESS-/documentation/proc-pages/eng-models/tf-coil.md

-# Toroidal field coils (TF)
+# Toroidal field coils

 <p style='text-align: justify;'>
-This section presents the models used to integrate TF coils models in the PROCESS machine design and how to use them.
-The TF coil module computes first the coil current from the specified plasma major radius and toroidal magnet field.
-The exact inboard leg mid-plane cross section geometry up to the conductor level is then set.
-The vertical geometry is set and the TF components masses are deduced.
-The inboard mod-plane stress distributions, the coil inductance and the ripple are then estimated.
+This section presents the <em>PROCESS</em> TF coil models and how to use them.
+The associated  module computes first the coil current from the specified plasma major radius and toroidal magnet field.
+The exact inboard leg mid-plane cross section geometry is then set up to the conductor level.
+The vertical geometry is defined and the TF components masses are deduced.
+The inboard mid-plane stress distributions, the coil inductance and the ripple are then estimated.
 Finally, the resistive heating (if resistive coil) and the ratio between the critical current density and the conductor current density (superconducting coil) is estimated.
-The non-latex variables names corresponds to their name in the `PROCESS` code.
 </p>

 <p style='text-align: justify;'>
 Two major types of toroidal field (TF) coils can be considered in PROCESS: Resistive magnets or Superconducting magnets.
-The conductor and its support structure strongly differs between these two options that will be described separately in the next section.
+The conductor and its support geometry strongly differs between these two options and will be described separately in the next section.
 The choice of conductor type is made using the following integer switch:</p>

 - `i_tf_sup == 0` : Resistive copper (GLIDCOP) magnets with active water
   cooling.